-You may not be aware that January is National Mentoring Month here in the U.S. (Yep, there is a National Day for almost everything!)
-The month is dedicated to focusing on supporting the positive growth and development of young people so they’ll become successful adults.
+Did you know that January is National Mentoring Month here in the U.S.?
+(Yep, there is a National Day for almost everything!)
+The month is dedicated to focusing on supporting the positive growth and development of young people to help them become successful adults.

-As a person who spends her days in the work world, it makes sense to me that since January is the time to set goals for how you will develop yourself and your team during this year it’s also a great time for adults to be thinking about finding a professional mentor.
+As a person who spends her days in the working world, it makes sense to me that since January is the time to set goals for how you will develop yourself and your team during this year, it’s also a great time for adults to be thinking about finding a professional mentor.
 Adding mentoring to formal education and training can be a catalyst for remarkable change.

 A mentor in the professional realm is someone who provides advice rooted in experience with no expectation of anything in return.
 However, mentors do reap the internal reward that comes with helping another person learn and grow.

 Mentoring is an ancient concept.
-It harkens back to the time of apprentices, when a wise business owner or tradesperson took an inexperienced person under his/her wing to groom them for the business or trade they were in.
+The concept dates all the way back to the time of apprentices, when a wise business owner or tradesperson took an inexperienced person under his/her wing to groom them for the business or trade they were in.

-Like Mr. Miyagi and Danielson!
-Wax on, wax off…Okay, I’m dating myself but you fans of 80’s movies will get the reference.
+Like Mr. Miyagi and Daniel Son!
+Wax on, wax off…Okay, I’m dating myself, but those of you who are fans of 80’s movies will get the reference.

 Mentoring relationships have evolved naturally in businesses and organizations for as long as people have worked together.
-Common sense tells us that to have a fruitful relationship, there needs to be mutual respect and admiration between the two individuals.
-Without it, the relationship doesn’t last and the individuals don’t flourish.
-So when people naturally gravitate toward others based on this, it’s often the best kind of mentorship.
+Common sense tells us that in order to have a fruitful relationship, there needs to be mutual respect and admiration between the two individuals.
+Without it, the relationship doesn’t last, and the individuals don’t flourish.
+So, when people naturally gravitate toward others based on this, it’s often the best kind of mentorship.

 One of my first professional mentors was a boss.
-I didn’t ask her to mentor me and she didn’t offer.
-But sharing was in her nature and as part of her team, she had an inherit motivation for me to succeed.
-I felt supported, valued, and that I could go to her for anything.
-I wouldn’t have called it mentoring at the time, but in hindsight that is exactly what it was.
+I didn’t ask her to mentor me, and she didn’t offer.
+But sharing was in her nature and since I was part of her team, she had an inherit motivation for me to succeed.
+I felt supported, valued, and like I could go to her for anything.
+I wouldn’t have called it mentoring at the time, but in hindsight, that is exactly what it was.
 It was key to my growth as an HR professional.

 By the mid-1990’s, it was common in larger organizations to find structured mentoring programs.
 Many are still in place today.
 The company matches up mentors and mentees and provides training and support to ensure the relationship is successful.

-These programs are designed to attract new employees, improve satisfaction levels of current employees, thereby leading to greater retention, and developing leaders.
+These programs are designed to attract new employees, develop leaders, and to improve satisfaction levels of current employees thereby leading to greater retention.
 Based on the desired goal, a program is tailored to meet that outcome with typically mixed results.

 Over twenty years later, today’s mentoring relationships have taken on a new look and feel.
 Let’s explore what’s evolved.